odpc1005/sudoku/README.md

 where the zeros represent the empty slots.

+The program will print the solution to the console and also output the solution to output.csv

 ##Algorithm used
 The program stores all the possible answers of unknowns (zeros) in a hash.
 It starts by checking the row then look if it contradicts column or submatrix rules.